 Cloud Foundry Pricing

-If you think that AWS Fargate has confusing prices, you won’t like learning about Cloud Foundry pricing.
+If you think that AWS Fargate has confusing prices, you won’t like learning about what Cloud Foundry costs you.
 The company doesn’t share a transparent pricing structure.
 Like AWS Fargate, it charges based on what you use.
 Unfortunately, it doesn’t say how much it charges for what you use.

 You will need to contact the company to learn more about Cloud Foundry pricing.